NOMADE55/picto/README.md

 <br>
 <br>

-## Easily showcase your skills with flare 🔥
+## Showcase your skills with flare 🔥

 **Picto** is a tool that generates dynamic images to showcase the programming languages, technologies, and tools you’ve learned.